-There were also free outdoor gyms, one of which was aptly named “The Prison” because it looked like a jailhouse gym with cement barbels and a few scary looking characters hoisting them.
+There were also free outdoor gyms, one of which was aptly named “The Prison” because it looked like a jailhouse gym with cement barbels and a few rougher-looking characters hoisting them.

-This was definitely a highlight of Medellin for us.
 Everyone who visits the city should definitely take part in this tour and preferably on the first day or two of arriving.
-The tour gives travellers a much better understanding of not just Medellin and Paisa people, but of Colombia as a whole.
+The tour gives travellers a much better understanding of not just Medellín and Paisa people, but of Colombia as a whole.

 This park is a cool place to hang out and spend a couple of hours in the afternoon.
 There are dozens of sculptures by Fernando Botero, as well as the Museo de Antioquia and a really nice cafe that serves delicious cold brew coffee.

 The park is also very close to one of the dodgier parts of Medellín, but it is well-policed.
-The combination of armed officers and shady characters makes for a safe, but fun place to people-watch.
+The combination of armed officers and shady characters makes for a safe, but a fun place to people-watch.
 This area is one of the more popular places to visit in Medellín, for both locals and tourists.

 Nobody is really looking for money.
-In the late afternoon there will be a few musicians that just randomly start playing and they always form crowds around them.
-People buy beers from the local tiendas (shops) and before you know it, there’s a few mini-concerts going on in the park.
+In the late afternoon, there will be a few musicians that just randomly start playing and they always form crowds around them.
+People buy beers from the local tiendas (shops) and before you know it, there are a few mini-concerts going on in the park.

 You’ll also find some street performers and people playing chess and dominos here on some nights.